-Coming forward with information about sexual abuse and sexual assault can be extraordinarily difficult.
-Many victims of sexual violence have legitimate concerns about what will happen if they contact a lawyer about their experience.
+Coming forward with information about personal injuries, including sexual abuse and sexual assault, can be extraordinarily difficult.
+Many clients have legitimate concerns about what will happen if they contact a lawyer about their experience.

 The Goals Of Our Initial Consultation